jve89/handshake/README.md

 * E-signature integration (optional)
 * Payment handling across currencies
 * Team access, permission layers
+* **Inbox/Outbox system for logged-in users (track sent and received handshakes)**
 * Template marketplace / store
 * Zapier / Make / API integrations
 * File expiration and versioning
 * Persistent production file storage (S3 or similar)

 ---

 ## 📌 Market Positioning

-Handshake focuses on delivering a frictionless, branded, and structured intake experience that outperforms generic form builders and file sharing tools by empowering senders with maximum flexibility and receivers with zero barriers.
+Handshake focuses on delivering a frictionless, branded, and structured intake experience that outperforms generic form builders and file sharing tools by empowering senders with maximum flexibility and receivers with zero barriers — no app, no account, just a link.

 ---